-The Company considers all highly liquid investments with remaining original maturity of three months or less, from the date of purchase, to be cash and cash equivalents.
+The Company considers all highly liquid investments with remaining original maturity of three months or less from the date of purchase to be cash and cash equivalents.
 The recorded carrying amount of cash and cash equivalents approximates their fair value.
-At December 31, 2022, restricted cash primarily related to (i) approximately \$2.2 million of cash temporarily retained by the Company to satisfy the Company's post-closing indemnification claims, if any, against the seller, in connection with the acquisition of aerospace software engineering company in May 2022 (Note 5), (ii) a collateral on a letter of credit associated with key equipment purchases of approximately \$1.0 million, and (iii) a security deposit for a lease obligation of approximately \$0.8 million.
-At December 31, 2021, restricted cash primarily related to a security deposit for a lease obligation of approximately \$0.8 million.
+At December 31, 2023, restricted cash primarily related to a security deposit for a lease obligation of approximately 0.8 million.
+At December 31, 2022, restricted cash primarily related to (i) approximately 2.2 million of cash temporarily retained by the Company to satisfy the Company's post-closing indemnification claims, if any, against the seller, in connection with the acquisition of an aerospace software engineering company in May 2022 (Note 5) which was settled during the three months ended June 30, 2023, (ii) a security deposit for a lease obligation of approximately